clesleycode/intro-stats-python/stats.md

 ### 7.2 Mean Squared Error

 If there are no outliers, the sample mean minimizes the mean squared error (MSE).
-If we play the game many times, and each time compute the error &#772; - &mu;, the sample mean minimizes:
+If we iterate through a dataset, and each time compute the error x&#772; - &mu;, the sample mean minimizes:

 ![alt text](https://github.com/lesley2958/stats-programmers/blob/master/mse.png?raw=true "Logo Title Text 1")